Olympus E-450 vs Sony A7R II

 The E-450 writes its imaging data to Compact Flash or xD Picture cards, while the A7R II uses SDXC or Memory Stick PRO Duo cards.
 The E-450 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the A7R II only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus E-450 and Sony Alpha A7R II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A7R II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-450 does not offer wifi capability.
+In contrast, the E-450 does not provide wifi capability.

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-450 and the Sony A7R II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.